 6. Each of us must privately confess our sins to God, and pray for forgiveness.
 God shows mercy to us when we ask for forgiveness and run from our sins.

-When we sin against and dishonour a brother or the Church, we must also confess our sins to the person or people we’ve offended – in private or publicly.
-We must be sorry for our sin, tell those involved we’ve repented, so they can then be reunited with us and receive us in love.
+When we sin against and dishonour a brother or the Church, we must also willingly confess our sins to the person or people we’ve offended – in private or publicly.
+We must be sorry for our sin and tell those involved we’ve repented, so they will then be reunited with us and receive us in love.